dao-duc-tung/ecs-ml-deploy-system/README.md

 The main use-case of this sample solution is:

-- Your team wants to deploy an infrastructure for an ML endpoint of an ML system.
+1. Your team wants to deploy an infrastructure for an ML endpoint of an ML system.
 Let's call this endpoint `A`.
-- After that, your team wants to deploy another ML endpoint of the same ML system into the existing infrastructure for your own purpose like testing.
+1. After that, your team wants to deploy another ML endpoint of the same ML system into the existing infrastructure.
 Let's call this endpoint `B`.

 ## Architecture